leirom1990/Project-2022---Olympics/README.md

 # Project-2022---Olympics
--Medals.sav is the SPSS file
+- Medals.sav is the SPSS file

--Olympics dashboard is the PowerBI
+- Olympics dashboard is the PowerBI

 - Sentimental analysis is the Python

 - Analysis.R is the code in R studio